Joseph7451797/webpackV2-sass-example/README.md

 This is an example of sass/scss and webpack integration.

 **Note:** This example uses webpack v2 and webpack-dev-server v2.
 Some settings may differ from v1's.
+If you are loking for v1 setting, link is here - [webpack-sass-example](https://github.com/Joseph7451797/webpack-sass-example)

 ## Requirements
 - npm >=3